Resource Management: Token Usage and Cost Tracking with Langfuse¶

 • Apply to your agents — Add Langfuse tracing to your own systems

-• Optimize existing agents — Use the integrated viewer to identify and reduce expensive operations
+• Optimize existing agents — Use the Langfuse dashboard to identify and reduce expensive operations

 • Build cost-aware systems — Design agents with cost efficiency in mind